edterbak/NodeRed2/flow_usage_guidelines.md

 > Example:
 > If you think you have too short compressor-runs and suspect the SoftStart function is at fault, disable it and see what the behaviour is without it.

-******

-### The custom functions
-There are a number of custom functions in the dashboard.
-Some of these functions work independantly of another function, while other functions build ontop of eachother.

 [Top](#top) / [Back](readme.md)